daheehee/ee186_all/README.md

 # ee186_all
-new repo for the rest of labs for Stanford's ee186 course (please never make me do this again)!
+new repo for the rest of labs for Stanford's ee186 course (please never make me do this again (i'm kidding this class is fun (but i've never a datasheet this deeply ever)))!

 ## LAB 2
 **1. Explain how external interrupts work.**